OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.1 Reflection

-Every object must have at least a single valued property (§3) with the qualified name `opendma:Class` and the “Reference” data type.
-It must contain a reference to a *valid class object* (§8.3) where `opendma:Instantiable` is `true`.
+Every object must have at least a single valued property (§3) with the qualified name `opendma:Class` of the “Reference” data type, which must contain a reference to a *valid class object* (§8.3).

 The properties of every object must match exactly in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.